 No matter where I work in student affairs, I am an educator.

-I am currently transitioning into my first full-time role in student affairs as a Hall Coordinator in Residential Life at Indiana State University (Terre Haute, IN; also my undergraduate alma mater).
-In this role, I oversee large first-year residential community.
-I supervise a staff of over 20 resident assistants, a graduate assistant, desk manager, and partner with facilities and other support staff to promote and foster learning on campus.
+I am currently in my first full-time role in student affairs as a Hall Coordinator in Residential Life at Indiana State University (Terre Haute, IN; also my undergraduate alma mater).
+In this role, I oversee a first-year residential community of 200 students.
+I supervise a staff of over seven resident assistants, a graduate assistant, desk manager, and partner with facilities and other support staff to promote and foster learning on campus.
 I am proud to work in a department that utilizes a residential curriculum model (focusing on self-efficacy, inclusion, and professional success).
 I am honored to begin my #SAPro career where my college experience first began.

 In between my undergrad and first full-time position years, I went away to Florida.
 I completed my graduate education in May 2018 and earned a Masters of Education in Curriculum & Instruction, with a concentration in College Student Affairs program at the University of South Florida (Tampa, FL).
 While there, I worked in the Residential Education department as the Graduate Assistant for Leadership Education.
 My role revolved around advising RHA and NRHH at USF.
 Having dedicated much of my own undergrad to these organizations, I have seen first hand how they specifically, and student organizations overall, can positively impact student success.
 Beyond that, I believe being a part of these organizations provided me with a holistic education on topics such as diversity, social justice, group dynamics, and, of course, effective leadership.